 Kyoto Autumn Leaves: Japan’s Most Colorful Season

-I’ll admit that our trip to Japan was a bit last minute, but that doesn’t mean our timing was totally random.
-For years, we’ve been wanting to experience one of the country’s most stunning natural spectacles, the Technicolor fall foliage season.
+I’ll admit that our trip to Japan was a bit last minute, but that didn’t mean our timing was totally random.
+For years, we had been wanting to experience one of the country’s most stunning natural spectacles, the Technicolor fall foliage season.
 Autumn leaves?
 Don’t you mean cherry blossoms?

 Why Japan’s Autumn Leaves Season Is so Special

 There are many phenomenal destinations for fall leaves including well-known locations in New England and Eastern Canada.
 And the shining star of Japan’s fall colors, the Japanese maple, is native to several other countries including Korea, China and Mongolia.
 So what makes Japan so special?

 While the natural displays of color in mountains throughout Eastern Asia are all quite impressive, it’s the impact of Japan’s culture and religion on the trees that takes the spectacle to new levels.
 Japanese have always had a great interest in collecting and cultivating beautiful plants as well as a distinct aesthetic for “artificial natural beauty,” something that seems quite strange to Westerners.

 For thousands of years, Shinto priests and later Buddhist monks have gathered unique specimens cultivating and grafting them into unique blends that have produced surreal forests around many shrines and temples with colors and leaf shapes that are strikingly diverse.
 The epicenter of this unique art form is Kyoto.
 Some trees here boast extraordinary neon hues that shift color with the moving sun.